Mr Benn: Books

 David McKee got the inspiration for Mr Benn from Festing Road in Putney where he used to live.
-McKee had the house "next door" at 54 Festing Road, where residents installed an engraved paving slab in his honour on 26 November 2009. ("I think it was because in the first book I drew myself looking out of the window, and I thought it would be quite nice to have him next door", said McKee.)
+McKee had the house "next door" at 54 Festing Road, where residents installed an engraved paving slab in his honour on 26 November 2009.
+McKee later said that "in the first book, I drew myself looking out of the window, and I thought it would be quite nice to have him next door".
+The image in the books was based on a picture taken by photographer Micaela Mitchell called The Business Man.
 McKee said he had always thought of Mr Benn as having the first name William.

 Mr Benn's adventures are available to buy in book-form: four were published originally, and further books in the 1990s were based on the television series.
 The original four books were: Mr Benn – Red Knight, Big Game Benn, 123456789 Benn, and Big Top Benn.
 There were six original books planned, but the fifth and sixth were never published.
 The fifth was called Mr Benn Rides Again, the story of which was used to make the television episode The Cowboy.
 The sixth, never completed, was Superbenn, in which the superhero Mr Benn sets out on an environmental adventure.

 There is one book for which no corresponding television episode has (yet) been made.
 123456789 Benn was published in 1970 (ISBN 0-234-77361-8) and tells the story of Mr Benn as a convict (hence the number) inspiring his jail-mates to brighten up their cells.
-This was after the BBC – who screened the television series – felt that the story was too mature for a children's series.
+This was after the BBC, who screened the television series, felt that the story was too mature for a children's series.

 A new story was published in 2001, the first Mr Benn story that McKee had written in thirty years, and is called Mr Benn – Gladiator (ISBN 1-84270-024-3).
 McKee indicated that he might write more Mr Benn stories, but none were published before his death.

 In 2001 Mr Benn's Little Book of Life was published by Tess Read, which explores the lessons of Mr Benn's adventures.

 The only character who appears several times, apart from Mr Benn and the shopkeeper, is Smasher Lagru.
 Smasher first appears as an inmate in 123456789 Benn, and then after his release in Big-Top Benn and the new Mr Benn – Gladiator.

 A Mr Benn Annual (ISBN 0-85096-029-0) was published by Polystyle Publications Ltd in 1972.
 It was written by Jan Falconer and illustrated by David McKee.
 This contained a number of illustrated text stories, three strip-cartoon style adventures and a few puzzle pages.
 Mr Benn visits: China for a kite festival, a fairytale Arabia, Venice and Holland.
 He also becomes a barrow boy in a pearly suit and meets Mr Grubbly and his animal friends in the African jungle.

 Tate Publishing republished all of the original books in 2010.